josiahsrc/dough/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Dough and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Getting started

+See the [DEVELOPER.md](./DEVELOPER.md) for information on how the project is setup and how to start developing.

 ## Proposing a change

 If you intend to change the public API, or make any non-trivial changes to the implementation, please file an issue first.
 This lets us reach an agreement on your proposal before you put significant effort into it.